 I had worked for 25 years in hospitality as the Department Manager of Accommodation in both New Zealand and Australia.

 Through these years I had the pleasure of being involved in five hotel refurbishments.
 Some of them were well done, but others… well, let’s just say there were a few bad choices made that did not work in a commercial environment.
 I decided it was time to develop my skills so that I could be the one doing the designing and advising to the hotel owners.
-I saw the Professional Interior Design Academy’s course advertised in a House & Garden magazine and that it lead to a Diploma of Professional Interior Design.
+I saw the Professional Interior Design Academy’s course advertised in a House & Garden magazine.

 I was so nervous when I rang to enquire, but the lady on the phone was so helpful and advised me of how the course was self-paced, that I could pay the course off over a few months and that I would have my own tutor who would be happy answering any questions along the way.
 I was so excited – this is what I had been looking for.

 I signed up and waited with anticipation for my first assignment.
 I received my first tutorial and it was full of information, breaking down styles that I had always had a little trouble understanding; it had websites, books to read, exhibitions to attend, pictures of rooms and designer furniture and of course my first assignment.